wahltinez/small-business-guide/04-payments.md

-## Electronic Payments and E-Commerce <a name="electronic-payments-and-e-commerce"></a>
+## Electronic Payments <a name="electronic-payments"></a>

+Electronic payments refer to any form of payment other than cash.
+This typically includes credit card payments, but can also refer to cryptocurrency.

+### E-Commerce

 E-Commerce is a term that refers to selling goods and services online.
-Even if your business only deals with physical goods or services at the store's location, you can also take advantage of e-commerce by offering pre-payment of those goods or services; for example, a restaurant may offer a pre-paid special dinner package.
+Even if your business only deals with physical goods or services at the store's location, you can also take advantage of e-commerce by offering pre-payment of those goods or services.
+For example, a restaurant may offer a pre-paid special dinner package.
+Other businesses may offer redeemable vouchers.

-On the other hand, electronic payments refer to any form of payment other than cash.
-This typically includes credit card payments, but can also refer to cryptocurrency.

 ### Processing Electronic Payments